j3k0/cordova-plugin-purchase/capacitor/README.md

 If you're using `cordova-plugin-purchase` in a Capacitor app:

-1. `npm install capacitor-plugin-cdv-purchase`
+1. `npm uninstall cordova-plugin-purchase` (and `cordova-plugin-purchase-storekit2` if installed)
-2. `npx cap sync`
+2. `npm install capacitor-plugin-cdv-purchase`
-3. Your code stays the same — the `CdvPurchase.Store` API is identical
+3. `npx cap sync`
-4. Once confirmed working: `npm uninstall cordova-plugin-purchase`
+4. Update your import to `import { store, ProductType, Platform } from 'capacitor-plugin-cdv-purchase'` — the API is identical

 ## Platform Support